 Teacher in Residence Programs

 A Teacher-in-Residence Program is an intensively supervised and mentored residency program for prospective teachers during their senior year that refines their professional practice skills and helps them gain the teaching experience needed to demonstrate competence as a prerequisite to certification to teach in the West Virginia public schools.
-Teacher-in-residence programs require authorization of the WVBE pursuant to W. Va.
+Teacher-in-residence programs require the authorization of the WVBE pursuant to W. Va.
 Code §18A-3-1(e).
 To begin a teacher in residence program at the undergraduate level, please review the list of existing programs below and contact the institution of higher education for complete details.

 Who can propose a program?